envico801/AZ-204-Developing-Solutions-for-Microsoft-Azure/anki/MADSF - Az 204 developing solutions for microsoft azure - microsoft learn/Part I - Implement Azure App Service web apps/Chapter 1 - Explore Azure App Service/53 - How does the server-directed flow work in.md

 ========== Question ==========

-### Where does the authentication and authorization module in App Service run?
+### How does the server-directed flow work in App Service authentication?

 ========== Answer ==========

-It runs in the same sandbox as your application code.
+The server-directed flow delegates federated sign-in to App Service, typically used with browser apps.

 ========== Id ==========
-50
+53

 ---